 WHAT ARE THE NORMAL TIPS?

 Tips are certainly appreciated.
-Our cooks and guides work very hard to make your hunt a trip of a lifetime.
-Most clients use 10 - 15% of the total hunt cost as a guide.
+Our guides & Cook & Cleaning staff work very hard to make your hunt a trip of a lifetime.
+Most clients use 10 - 15% of the total hunt cost for the guide.
 Most clients give the cooks $100 for there week of hard work and our cleaning girls usually receive $50.00 per hunter.

 IS THERE ANYTHING ELSE TO HARVEST WHILE I AM THERE?